|Requirements||Why is this required?||Questions? Contact:|

 Review LCOM Disability Insurance Policy & complete the Disability Insurance Enrollment Form

 The enrollment form is embedded within the policy.
-Students must specify insurance beneficiary information.
+Students must specify insurance beneficiary information; thus, the form must be completed and posted to the OASIS checklist.

 All students are automatically enrolled in the Larner College of Medicine long-term disability and Accidental Death and Dismemberment insurance plan.
 In order to ensure coverage under this benefit, students must specify the name of the person or persons to receive insurance proceeds.
-To read more about the Larner College of Medicine disability insurance, including a summary of benefits, please review Policy 840.00, in the Medical Student Handbook.
-This requirement may not be waived--even if you have additional coverage.
+To read more about the Larner College of Medicine disability insurance, including a summary of benefits, please review the Medical Student Handbook Policy 840.00: Disability Insurance.
+This requirement may not be waived, even if you have additional coverage.

-Additionally, the Liaison Committee on Medical Education (LCME), the US Department of Education recognized authority for the accreditation of medical education programs leading to the MD degree, mandates that all medical schools ensure that each medical student has access to disability insurance.
+Additionally, the LCME mandates that all medical schools ensure that each medical student has access to disability insurance.

 mandates that all medical schools develop and publish technical